Managing service disruption

 - Through National Rail enquiries on nationalrail.co.uk, 08457 484950 or the text service TrainTrackerTM on 84950.

 Our disruption plans

 Our team works really hard to give all of our customers the best possible journey experience, and to get you where you need to be safely and on time.

 And in case things don’t go to plan, we have clear contingency plans in place to make sure we get your journey back on track as quickly as possible.

 Contingency plans are essential for when things don’t turn out the way we expected.
 We don’t live in a perfect world and not all infrastructure and trains work perfectly all of the time, despite regular maintenance and improvements.
-Equally nature isn’t always on our side, and people can do some unexpected things, so it makes sense to be prepared.
+Equally, there are a wide range of external factors that can have an impact on the rail network such as extreme weather, so it’s important to be prepared.

-Our LNER Passenger Information During Disruption (PIDD) Delivery Plan (PDF, <1MB) tells you what you can expect from us when things do go wrong.
-Along with our fellow train operating companies in the UK, we follow the industry Passenger Information During Disruption (“PIDD”) principles, which help make sure we’re doing the right thing for our customers at all times
+Our Passenger Information During Disruption (PIDD) Delivery Plan tells you what you can expect from us when things do go wrong.
+Along with our fellow train operating companies in the UK, we follow the industry Passenger Information During Disruption (“PIDD”) principles, which help make sure we’re doing the right thing for our customers at all times.

-And if you want to know more about what guidelines we follow for this kind of thing, it's the Approved Code of Practice issued by The Rail Delivery Group (RDG).
-It’s around 11 pages long, and we’re not saying it’ll ever be a bestseller.
+If you’d like to know more about what guidelines we follow, it's the Approved Code of Practice issued by The Rail Delivery Group (RDG).

 We always review how we managed each incident, what we can learn and what we can do differently from the future by listening to our customers.